jpufferfish/foodpath-backend/README.md

-Backend using flask for defining a custom REST API, and SQLite for storage.
+[In-progress]: Backend using flask for defining a custom REST API, and SQLite for storage.
 Ran on localhost for my meal recommendation app (react native expo).
 Frontend is in a private repository.

 # Demos
 Frontend + backend: